Research Snapshot

 - a growing sense that earlier scarcity assumptions may have overshot what the market can continue to price

-That backdrop fits the current signal well.
+That backdrop fits the current indicator well.
 Coffee is no longer trading like a fresh supply scare.
 It is trading like a market where the old fear premium is being actively stripped out.

 Why this matters